Murphy Deming College of Health Sciences will admit one new cohort of OTD students each June. We anticipated a class size of 35 students.

 ❑ Application Fee: In addition to the OTCAS fee, you will also need to submit a non-refundable supplemental fee of $45.

 ❑ GRE: You will need to request that your most current Graduate Education Examinations (GRE) score be sent to us.
 GRE must have been taken within five years of application to our program.
-The Mary Baldwin College identification code is 5397.
+The OTCAS GRE Code for Mary Baldwin College is 1992.
+There is no minimum GRE score.

 ❑ Prerequisite Courses